Skip to content

 The total number of messages in this thread.
 Updated automatically when messages are added or removed.

-The current streaming status of the thread.
-Can be streaming or inactive.
+The current status of the thread.
+Always active for non-deleted threads.

 Thread States